battleaxedotco/tool-docs/docs/rubberhose2/addons.md

     width="480px"
     left />

 [Kyle Martinez ](https://twitter.com/kyletmartinez) shares some really [amazing tools](https://gumroad.com/kyletmartinez).
-Together with [Hernan Torrisi](https://twitter.com/airnanan), they've put together a really good way to replicate limbs of characters drawn in Illustrator.
+Together with [Hernan Torrisi](https://twitter.com/airnanan), they've put together a really good way to replicate the limbs of characters drawn in Illustrator.
 While it is not possible to convert a path into a hose, this does the next best thing.
 The script measures the path length, finds the controller positions and recolors the hose to match the art layer.
 This is a headless script to be used with a script launcher like [KBar](https://aescripts.com/kbar/).

 <br />